Ghee can be used as a substitute for butter, and many people think that ghee might be a more healthful alternative for using in cooking.

 However, a 2018 study looking at 200 people in north India suggests that the fat and cholesterol in the blood was healthier in the people who ate more ghee and less mustard oil as sources of fat in their diets.
 Results included lower LDL or bad cholesterol levels and higher HDL or good cholesterol levels.

-Although this study only compared results between ghee and mustard oil and not butter, it did show promising results for ghee.
+This study only compared results between ghee and mustard oil and not butter.
 Some forms of mustard oil are banned for consumption in the United States, Canada, and Europe because they contain erucic acid.

 Lower levels of milk sugars and proteins